dc-fukuoka/ring_thread_multiple/README.md

  time[s]:   1.7100239929277450E-003
 ```

-My note: Based on some tests, tag should be different by each threads, otherwise the result is corrupted.
+My note: Based on some tests, tag number should be the thread number, otherwise the result is corrupted.
+for debugging purpose(with -D_DEBUG), fort.1xx(xx is rank # of sender) should be equal to fort.2yy(yy is rank # of reciever).
+ex: np = 4 case, fort.100 must equal to fort.201, fort.101 must equal to fort.202,... fort103 must equal to fort.200.